 - Make sure your loved one has ongoing access to eye care, and notify the eye doctor about the senior’s dementia diagnosis.

-The experienced Alzheimer’s disease caregivers from Heaven at Home Senior Care can help implement these ideas and more to minimize the effects of vision problems.
-Contact us online or call (866) 381-0500 anytime to learn more our home care in Flower Mound and surrounding areas.
+The experienced Alzheimer’s disease caregivers from Heaven at Home Senior Care, the top experts in respite care in Denton, can help implement these ideas and more to minimize the effects of vision problems.
+Contact us online or call (866) 381-0500 anytime for help with dementia and eyesight changes or to learn more our respite care in Denton and surrounding areas.